 Your final reflection for the course is a bit different from previous reading reflections.

 I’d like you to write a ~800-word description of YOUR LEARNING EXPERIENCE for the course as a whole.
 Which topics or ideas will stick with you?
 Which were not worth the trouble?
 What did you get interested in that we didn’t do enough with?
 When were you most and least excited about the material?
+Did the Metahistory project allow you to apply course material?
 How might you use the skills and approaches we learned in the course outside of anything related to history?
 Or do you think that’s impossible?